mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 or a concurrent read and write.
 If a map might be accessed concurrently from multiple goroutines, protect against this by using channels or mutexes.
-These will be described in a later article in the series on concurrency.
+These will be described in the Concurrency article later in the series.

 ### Sets